 - Would you like to maintain contact after the baby is born?

-Getting to know the intended parents is an essential part process.
-It’s likely that you will be very nervous at the beginning, but asking questions is the best way to ensure you choose the right match.
-As you read on you will find more questions to ask.
+Getting to know the intended parents is an essential part of the process.
+You will likely be very nervous initially, but asking questions is the best way to ensure you choose the right match.
+As you read on, you will find more questions to ask.
 Remember, there are no silly questions.

 What to Expect after the Match?

 While every surrogacy experience is different, there are certain things you can expect after being matched with prospective parents.